FrasseP123/API-experiments/Main/README.md

-# API House plant Project - Voice Recognition  :
+# API House plant Project - Voice Recognition:

 This API project is connected to another project where we explore communication between a person and a plant.
 Annyang is an API library that uses voice recognition and lets the user control the browser with their voice.